devpuraanjali/AutomationBackendPractise/README.md

 Install Maven

-Checkout the project using - https://github.com/devpuraanjali/AutomationBackendPractise.git
+Checkout the project using - git clone https://github.com/devpuraanjali/AutomationBackendPractise.git

 Now change directory to the project on your local machine